-As with all beta-lactam antibacterial agents, serious and occasionally fatal hypersensitivity reactions have been reported (see section 4.8).
+As with all beta-lactam antibacterial agents, serious and occasionally fatal hypersensitivity reactions have been reported.
 In case of severe hypersensitivity reactions, treatment with ceftriaxone must be discontinued immediately and adequate emergency measures must be initiated.
 Before beginning treatment, it should be established whether the patient has a history of severe hypersensitivity reactions to ceftriaxone, to other cephalosporins or to any other type of beta-lactam agent.
 Caution should be used if ceftriaxone is given to patients with a history of non-severe hypersensitivity to other beta-lactam agents.

-Severe cutaneous adverse reactions (Stevens Johnson syndrome or Lyell's syndrome/toxic epidermal necrolysis) and drug reaction with eosinophilia and systemic symptoms (DRESS)) which can be life-threatening or fatal, have been reported in association with ceftriaxone treatment; however, the frequency of these events is not known (see section 4.8).
+Severe cutaneous adverse reactions (Stevens Johnson syndrome or Lyell's syndrome/toxic epidermal necrolysis) have been reported; however, the frequency of these events is not known Interaction with calcium containing products